How to Paint a Garage Floor By Applying Epoxy

 Let the first coat of your garage floor epoxy dry overnight, for a minimum of 16 hours (or according to label directions, since epoxy products vary).
 Add a non-skid product to the epoxy for the second coat, especially if your vehicles drag snow and moisture into the garage, or you'd feel safer on a less slippery floor.
 Repeat the “cutting in” and garage floor painting like the day before.

 Wait another 16 hours (check label directions) after finishing your garage floor epoxy before allowing foot traffic.
 You can start parking your cars on the floor after approximately three to seven days (depending on the epoxy label directions).
-A full cure for the floor takes approximately one month.
+A full cure for the improved garage floor takes approximately one month.

 A coat of floor wax applied over the top of a cured garage floor epoxy will make it easier to clean.